Irish Sea: Cardigan Bay Basin

 The Cardigan Bay Basin forms a continuation into British waters of Ireland's North Celtic Sea Basin, which has two producing gas fields.
 The basin comprises a south-easterly deepening half-graben near the Welsh coastline, although its internal structure becomes increasingly complex towards the southwest.
-Permian to Triassic, syn-rift sediments within the basin are less than 3 km thick and are overlain by up to 4 km of Jurassic strata, and locally also by up to 2 km of Paleogene fluvio-deltaic sediments.
-The basin has a proven petroleum system, with potentially producible gas reserves at the Dragon discovery near the UK/ROI median line, and oil shows in a further three wells.
-The Cardigan Bay Basin contains multiple reservoir targets, which include the Lower Triassic (Sherwood Sandstone), Middle Jurassic shallow marine sandstones and limestone (Great Oolite), and Upper Jurassic fluvial sandstone, the reservoir for the Dragon discovery.
+Permian to Triassic syn-rift sediments are less than 3 km thick and overlain by up to 4 km of Jurassic strata, and locally up to 2 km of Paleogene fluvio-deltaic sediments.
+The basin has a proven petroleum system, with potentially producible gas at the Dragon discovery and oil shows in three other wells.
+Reservoir targets include Lower Triassic Sherwood Sandstone, Middle Jurassic shallow marine sandstones and limestones (Great Oolite), and Upper Jurassic fluvial sandstone (Dragon Field reservoir).

 The most likely hydrocarbon source rocks are Early Jurassic marine mudstones.
-These are fully mature for oil generation in the west of the British sector and are mature for gas generation nearby in the Irish sector.
-Gas-prone, Westphalian pre-rift coal measures may also be present at depth locally.
-The Cardigan Bay Basin was subjected to two Tertiary phases of compressive uplift, whereas maximum burial that terminated primary hydrocarbon generation was probably around the end of the Cretaceous, or earlier if Cretaceous strata, now missing, were never deposited in the basin.
-Despite the Tertiary structuration, the Dragon discovery has proved that potentially commercial volumes of hydrocarbons were retained at least locally in Cardigan Bay.
-In addition to undrilled structural traps, the basin contains the untested potential for stratigraphic entrapment of hydrocarbons near synsedimentary faults, especially in the Middle Jurassic section.
+These are fully mature for oil in the west of the UK sector and gas-mature in the adjacent Irish sector.
+Gas-prone Westphalian pre-rift coal measures may also exist locally at depth.
+The basin underwent two phases of Tertiary compressive uplift; maximum burial ended by the Late Cretaceous, or earlier if Cretaceous strata were never deposited.
+The Dragon discovery proves hydrocarbons were locally retained despite Tertiary deformation.
+Untested stratigraphic trap potential also exists near synsedimentary faults in the Middle Jurassic interval.